Cecilija-Simic-Rihtnesberg/PathfindingProblem-FastestRoute-using-DifferentTransportOptions/README.md

 ![image](https://user-images.githubusercontent.com/90723803/164651610-abf80d76-6413-4902-8c0c-69beae1293d4.png)

-Units
-For calculating the few paths at the same time I created the path request manager class.
+Units for calculating the few paths at the same time I created the path request manager class.
 Where I am using the queue for storing all requests and spreading them to the few frames and we pass it to the pathfinding class.
 Then I created the unit class where I used the path request manager class.
 In the same class I visualized the path with the help of the Gizmo drawing.

 ![image](https://user-images.githubusercontent.com/90723803/164648762-34709a1f-b162-432f-9172-9b5a95b6d64e.png)